 The Maintenance Worker Crew Leader will receive three dollars and fifty cents (\$3.50) per hour over the highest paid Maintenance Worker.
+The Water Crew Leader will receive two dollars and eighty cents (\$2.80) per hour over the highest paid Water Operator.

-May1, 2020 - 1.75% increase to the step system
+May 1, 2022 - 1.0% increase to current step system

-May 1, 2021 - Up to 2.00% increase to the step system in accordance with Section 15.1.
+May 1,2023 - 0% increase to the step system